Saving Cash on Cottage Trips

 Boat And Trailer Registration

-Bring all updated insurance and registration documents.
+Bring updated insurance and registration documents.
 Make sure you have all of the required paperwork for the car, boat, and trailer.
 It must be up to date and ready to give to the customs officers or police if required.

 Learning how to reduce gas costs and travel expenses when you drive to the cottage just requires a bit of extra planning.
 The reward is certainly worth the effort, and the few hundred dollars you save each year can be used for more enjoyable things.